The 9 Best Things To Do In Providencia Island Colombia

 There’s so much food in this platter that we couldn’t even finish it.

-As the perfect tropical escape for any beach lover looking to experience the best of Providencia, look no further than Mazanillo Beach.
+As the perfect tropical escape for any beach lover looking to experience the best of Providencia, look no further than Manzanillo Beach.

-It would be a crime for me not to mention that Mazanillo Beach is lined with those dreamy low hanging palm trees that you only see on desktop computer backgrounds.
+It would be a crime for me not to mention that Manzanillo Beach is lined with those dreamy low hanging palm trees that you only see on desktop computer backgrounds.

 Explore Santa Catalina